jackkelly345/Premier-League-Prediction/README.md

 # Premier-League-Prediction
-Predicting the outcomes of premier league matches using web scraping and machine learning
+First project predicting the outcomes of premier league matches using web scraping and machine learning.